celery/celery/docs/userguide/monitoring.rst

 :signature: ``task-rejected(uuid, requeued)``

-The task was rejected by the worker, possibly to be requeued or moved to a dead letter queue.
+The task was rejected by the worker, possibly to be re-queued or moved to a dead letter queue.

 .. event:: task-revoked